THE SH1971 BLOG

 Feb 27, 2026

+But here's the deal: After 40, walking alone isn’t enough to maintain muscle and bone.
+Your body now requires load to keep the tissue you want.
 That’s where a weighted vest becomes one of the most underrated but powerful tools you can use.
 And why it's a big part of my nursing home prevention program.

 The Midlife Shift: Why Walking Stops Being Enough

-In our 20s and 30s, normal activity provides enough resistance to maintain muscle and bone density.
+In our 20s and 30s, normal activity like walking provides enough resistance to maintain muscle and bone density.
+But around perimenopause, estrogen declines — and estrogen is deeply involved in:

 • bone remodeling